San Francisco Shock beat Seoul Dynasty to become back-to-back Overwatch League champions

 San Francisco then carried their early momentum into King’s Row, one of the league’s hybrid maps, steamrolling to the final few dozen feet of the map.
 That’s when the Dynasty started to push back in earnest.
 The team’s two deadly DPS players, Profit and Dong Eon “Fits” Kim kept the high-ground and pulled off a lethal last stand, almost turning the match into a draw.

-Down by two maps, close to losing it all in a sweep, Seoul selected the map for the third round: Hanamura, on which Shock happened to be undefeated, with an 18-0 competitive streak over the past two seasons.
+Down by two maps, close to losing it all in a sweep, Seoul selected the map for the third round: Hanamura, on which the Shock happened to be undefeated, with an 18-0 competitive streak over the past two seasons.
 At a news conference after the match, Seoul Dynasty’s coaching staff told reporters the team picked Hanamura to counter the Shock’s Minki “Viol2t” Park, a damage-dealing support player who single-handily won fights for his team as Zenyatta.

 The plan worked out for the Dynasty.
 Seoul won the map and the team started to find some steam of their own.
-In one of the most spectacular plays of the series, Profit sliced through San Francisco bringing the series to a 2-2 tie.
+In one of the most spectacular plays of the series, Profit sliced through San Francisco, bringing the series to a 2-2 tie.
 With Profit leading the charge, the Dynasty looked alive.
 Jae-hee “Gesture” Hong began to connect more eliminations together as Roadhog and, for a few moments in the series, Seoul looked like they could win it all.

 The only problem: San Francisco always had a response.
-The Shock didn’t have one player who corralled their team to victory Saturday.
+The Shock didn’t have one player who rallied their team to victory Saturday.
 At certain moments, the Shock’s captain, Matthew “Super” DeLisi, would outperform Seoul’s Gesture as Roadhog.
 In other key moments, San Francisco’s Seonchang “ANS” Lee, a South Korean DPS player who joined the team in the offseason, would respond to with one, two or three eliminations to fend off a Dynasty advance.

 “I proved to all those doubters that I deserve to be here.
 My mom and my dad will be super proud of this moment and of me right now,” Lee told Danny Lim, an Overwatch League emcee and translator, in a post-match interview.